-Online education has many advantages, from lower investment requirements to flexibility in learning.
+Online education has many advantages, from lower investment requirement PG Certification in Digital Marketing and Communication certified by MICA and Facebook’s to flexibility in learning.
 You can complement your undergraduate degree with the above qualifications to attain a competitive advantage in the job market.
 The academic and practical exposure can also contribute to your overall personality development, helping you to get a promotion and salary raise.

 You can also check out our free courses offered by upGrad in Management, Data Science, Machine Learning, Digital Marketing, and Technology.
 All of these courses have top-notch learning resources, weekly live lectures, industry assignments, and a certificate of course completion – all free of cost!

 Science students can go into diverse careers, even in humanities and the arts.
 The roles that explore such connections are commonly known as STEAM jobs.
 Here is a list of some popular trans-disciplinary fields:

 - Graphic Designing